LucienneMic/python-course-beginner-to-intermediate/README.md

 ![License](https://img.shields.io/badge/License-MIT-green)

 ## Overview
-This repository contains a **14-week Python programming course**, designed to take learners from beginner concepts to unit testing.
+This repository contains a **14-week Python programming course**, the curriculum is designed to take learners from beginner concepts to unit testing.
 Each week includes exercises, solutions, and learning objectives.
 The course culminates in a **Capstone Project** where students apply all concepts learned.

+This curriculum addresses different levels of cognitive complexity.
+Uses **Bloom's Taxonomy**, skill progression models, and gap analysis to ensure scaffolded, measurable learning outcomes.

 **Skills Covered:**
 - Python fundamentals: variables, control flow, functions